 Renal insufficiency: The elimination half-life is unchanged in patients with renal insufficiency while systemic clearance is reduced by a factor of 2.5 to 3.
 The AUC of amisulpride in mild renal failure increased two fold and almost tenfold in moderate renal failure (see section 4.2 for dosing recommendations).
 Experience is however limited and there is no data with doses greater than 50 mg.

 Limited pharmacokinetic data in elderly subjects (> 65 years) show that a 10-30% rise occurs in Cmax, T1/2 and AUC after a single oral dose of 50 mg.
 No data are available after repeat dosing.

 An overall review of the completed safety studies indicates that amisulpride is devoid of any general, organ-specific, teratogenic, mutagenic or carcinogenic risk.
 Changes observed in rats and dogs at doses below the maximum tolerated dose are either pharmacological effects or are devoid of major toxicological significance under these conditions.
-Compared with the maximum recommended dosages in man, maximum tolerated doses are 2 and 7 times greater in the rat (200 mg/kg/d) and dog (120 mg/kg/d) respectively in terms of AUC.
-No carcinogenic risk, relevant to man, was identified in the rat at up to 1.5 to 4.5 times the expected human AUC.
+Compared with the maximum recommended dosages in man, maximum tolerated doses are 2 and 7 times greater in the rat (200 mg/kg/day) and dog (120 mg/kg/day) respectively in terms of AUC.
+No carcinogenic risk, relevant to man, was identified in the rat at up to 1.5 - 4.5 times the expected human AUC.